 This course is also a required course to be taken with ENG 111.
 This course is intended to expand research and writing skills for students admitted to Keystone.
 This is a one-hour graded course designed and taught through the English department.
 The class is taught in one of our computer labs which provides students with excellent resources for research.

 UNI 195K: Gateway for Keystone Students

 This course will facilitate the development and ownership of personal learning in the context of Union's Christian liberal arts approach through critically reflective reading, writing, and interaction.
 The course will examine personal uniqueness, gifts and strengths as it relates to God's vocational calling.
 Emphasis will be placed on determining individual learning style to maximize strengths in the classroom.
 Students will learn to set personal academic and time management goals to enhance academic success.
 Additional sessions will include topics in exploration of majors and minors, utilization of relaxation techniques and stress management, and understanding learning styles and skills.
-The UNI 195K class is designed for Keystone students only.
-Four Tuesday evening sessions (90 minutes) are scheduled for the first four weeks of class and are required for all incoming freshmen.
+The UNI 195K class is designed for Keystone students only and lasts for the duration of the fall semester.
+Four Tuesday evening sessions (90 minutes) for all incoming freshmen are scheduled for the first four weeks of class.

 Keystone Orientation meetings will be provided to assist parents and students in understanding the University's policies and procedures as well as specifics concerning Keystone.
 Three unique features are incorporated into Keystone orientation.
 The first will occur during New Student Registration during the Summer, the second will occur on New Student Move-In day at the beginning of Fall semester, and a third will be provided for transfer students.
 Families will be notified of the exact dates when admissions to Keystone and Union have been completed.